Dear Ms. Vicki,

 Believe me, I have talked to my chain of command, my battle buddies, the chaplain and the combat stress personnel here.
 Nobody can give me a definitive reason as to why I'm feeling like this.
 So here I am, coming to you, hoping that you may have an answer.

 I’m glad to hear from you.
 What you are feeling is very normal, especially given the stress and environment you have been in.
 Let’s face it: War isn’t a normal environment.

 Secondly, you have been more hypervigilant than normal.
-Your sleeping and eating patterns have been different during this deployment and even the way you envision life after deployment can provoke stress and some anxiety.
+Your sleeping and eating patterns have been different during this deployment, and even the way you envision life after deployment can provoke stress and anxiety.
 You will experience a range of emotions from happy, sad, ambivalent, etc. It’s normal.

 So look at it this way: When you get back, you will be making a transition to a different environment.
 Transitions can be stressful.
-It can keep us awake at night thinking about “what-if.”
-What if I don’t reintegrate in to my community?
-What if I don’t do well in school?
-What if my family and friends think I’ve changed?
-You see where I’m going with this?
+They can keep us awake at night thinking about "what-if?"
+What if I don’t reintegrate into my community?
+What if I don't do well in school?
+What if my family and friends think I've changed?
+You see where I'm going with this?

 Now, to your advantage I think it's great that you are thinking about these things.
 Hopefully, you had a great wellness plan during your deployment.
 From your report, you have reached out for professional support.
 That's great!

 One development on college campuses you might not be aware of is how many universities now feature services specifically for returning veterans.
 The name of this organization differs from campus to campus (Office of Military Services, Veterans At Virginia Tech, Office of Veterans Affairs, etc).
 You can easily find it by Googling the name of your college with the word "military" or "veteran."

 Like you, many returning vets report that they feel different at first from their fellow students.
 Don't let that interfere with your pursuit of a degree.
 Keep reaching out.
 Personally, I think you will be fine.